Looking to subdivide your section?

 To support this question, we have created a comprehensive Subdivision Guide, which is available to download here.
 These subdivision guides are available to support subdivision feasibility questions for regions including Auckland, Bay of Plenty and Waikato New Zealand.

-If you need some quick attention to your questions, call one of our branches and one of our friendly team members will be happy to support your unique enquiry.
+If you need some quick attention to your questions, call one of our branches and one of our friendly team members will be happy to support your unique enquiry, here.

 Your preliminary Feasibility and Due Diligence Assessment can be requested, here.

-A Feasibility and Due Diligence Assessment by RPC Land Surveyors is designed for:
+A Feasibility and Due Diligence Assessment by RPC – Surveying Planning Engineering is designed for:

 • Property developers looking to understand a site’s potential before investing.